-When punk happened, although I was the right age – in my later teens – I’d already diverted off into prog rock, (I know!).
+When punk happened, although I was the right age – in my later teens, but I’d already diverted off into prog rock, (I know!).
 So, I never consciously listened to the Slits, but I was aware of a girl punk group who hung out with the Sex Pistols.
-Now, decades later, such is the nostalgic draw of 1970s music to me, I would read nearly any book about that era.
-The good news is that former Slits guitarist Viv Albertine’s two volumes of memoir are very good indeed.
+Now, decades later, such is the nostalgic draw of 1970s music to me, I would read nearly book about the era.
+The good news is that Viv Albertine’s two volumes of memoir are very good indeed.

 Albertine’s acclaimed first volume of memoir Clothes, Clothes, Clothes, Music, Music, Music, Boys, Boys, Boys, told of her adventures in the world of rock’n’roll; what led her there and some of what she did afterwards.
 In that first volume she proved to be an adept memoirist, telling her story with urgency and brutal honesty – it’s not a comfortable read in places – yet it is also full of period details which set the scene brilliantly for being an uncompromising female artist in the music business back then.

-Her new memoir is told through the lens of her family, particularly the women, and employs a dual timeline.
-Each chapter is prefaced with a vignette set in the near present, starting the day after her mother died, before moving back to before her death.
-Albertine had been at the launch of her first book in a Kensington Club when she got the call that her mother had just twenty minutes to live.
-Her younger sister, Pascale, over from Canada, had got there first, and was taking over Viv’s place as principal carer.
+Her new volume of memoir is told through the lens of her family and employs a dual timeline.
+Each chapter is prefaced with a vignette set in the near present, starting the day after her mother died; Albertine had been at the launch of her first book in a Kensington Club when she got the call that her mother had just twenty minutes to live.
+Her younger sister, Pascale, over from Canada had got there first, and was taking over Viv’s place as principal carer.
 Sibling rivalry was never so intense, but I won’t say more here.

 After the opening vignettes we return to Albertine’s story of growing up in hard but safer times after her Corsican father left when she was twelve.
 Her outspoken mother was both supportive and unconcerned with her wild daughters.